asan-emirsaleh/Flye/docs/FAQ.md

 Currently, cluster environments are not supported.
 Flye was designed to run on a single high-memory node, and it will be difficult to make it run in a distributed environment.
-Note that Flye pipeline has multiple consecutive stages, that are could be resumed and run on different machines, if desired.
+Note that Flye pipeline has multiple consecutive stages, that could be resumed and run on different machines, if desired.

 Can I run the Flye polisher on an existing assembly?